AmaanArif25/quantium-data-analytics-project/README.md

-# 🧮 Quantium Data Analytics Project – Data Analyst Intern (Job Simulation)
+# 🧮 Quantium Data Analytics Project – Data Analyst

 ## 📌 Project Overview
 This project was completed as part of a data analytics job simulation provided by Quantium.
 The focus was on analyzing transaction datasets to extract valuable commercial insights and provide data-driven recommendations to optimize retail strategies.